|

 Regular

-readers based in the UK may
+readers based in the UK may recall a news article about British Gas

-power company have written to me with the payment plan for the next year.
+putting up their gas prices.
+The power company have written to me with the

-Based on my usage over the last year, next year my gas bill is being reduced
+payment plan for the next year.
+Based on my usage over the last year, next

-by thirteen quid each month.
-That’s a result.
-And when you consider my new
+year my gas bill is being reduced by thirteen quid each month.
+That’s a

-boiler which (from what I’ve heard) has halved other people’s gas
+result.
+And when you consider my new boiler which (from what I’ve heard)

-usage, I might be looking to get even more savings.
+has halved other people’s gas usage, I might be looking to get even more

 I found an